 The base PASSporT set of claims cover the assertion of the telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields.

-This section specifies a specific extension “rph” to PASSporT to sign the “ETS” or “WPS” namespace parameters.
+This section specifies a specific extension “rph” to PASSporT to sign the SIP RPH.
 The “rph” extension to PASSporT shall be implemented with all extension claims as part of the signed PASSporT token.

-The ability to provide an attestation indicator for the context of how the “ETS” or “WPS” namespace parameters were included.
+The ability to provide an assertion of the authorization for "Resource-Priority.

 The ability to provide a unique originating identifier, as described in Section 5.2.4 of [ATIS-1000074].